All Projects

 Project Overview

 For my Computer Aided Product Design final project I was tasked to make a model and assembly of anything I wanted in Solidworks.
-I decided to be a bit ambitious for this project, but these were the few requirements:

 Deliverables